Why you need to move from tactical to strategic automation

 - the automation market will see $12 billion of predicted growth by 2025 (Forrester)

-The four stages of intelligent automation adoption
+4 Stages of intelligent automation

 So the question is not whether intelligent automation will be used, but how best it can be deployed to its greatest advantage.
 As we have seen over many years of working with organizations in different industries, the greatest benefits derived from intelligent automation are realized when companies are ambitious in their plans for transformation.